bessagroup/CRATE/_sources/rst_doc_files/advanced_usage/interface_clustering_algorithm.rst.txt

        class NewClusteringAlgorithm(ClusteringAlgorithm):
            """New clustering algorithm."""

-* **Step 3** - In :py:mod:`crate.clustering.clusteringalgs`, check the already existent clustering algorithms (:py:attr:`~crate.clustering.clusteringalgs.ClusterAnalysis.available_clustering_alg`), choose a unique integer identifier :code:`id` for the new clustering algorithm and add it as a new item of :py:attr:`~crate.clustering.clusteringalgs.ClusterAnalysis.available_clustering_alg`:
+* **Step 3** - In :py:mod:`cratepy.clustering.clusteringalgs`, check the already existent clustering algorithms (:py:attr:`~cratepy.clustering.clusteringalgs.ClusterAnalysis.available_clustering_alg`), choose a unique integer identifier :code:`id` for the new clustering algorithm and add it as a new item of :py:attr:`~cratepy.clustering.clusteringalgs.ClusterAnalysis.available_clustering_alg`:

     .. code-block:: python